-Feeling a bit of anxiety sometimes is perfectly normal.
-However, you may be suffering from a panic disorder if you experience repeated and unexpected panic attacks, in other words, if feelings of terror and fear arise with neither obvious cause nor connection to life events.
+Feeling anxious sometimes is perfectly normal.
+However, you may be suffering from a panic disorder if you experience repeated and unexpected panic attacks.
+People experiencing a panic attack fell a sense of terror that lasts several minutes accompanied by intense physical symptoms.

-The frequency and symptoms of panic attacks consume the life of the person suffering from them.
+The frequency and intensity of panic attacks can consume the life of the person suffering from them.
 They have difficulty functioning and behaving normally at work, in society and in other areas of daily life.
+They are constantly afraid of experiencing another panic episode.

 Panic disorder is part of the large group of anxiety disorders.

 Agoraphobia often accompanies panic disorder.
 Someone with agoraphobia fears public places, often because they are afraid the place may be difficult to exit, or because it may cause them to panic.
-A person with agoraphobia could, for instance, be unable to wait in a grocery store line.
+A person with agoraphobia could, for instance, be unable to go grocery shopping or go see a concert.

 When agoraphobia occurs, symptoms usually appear within one year after onset of panic attacks.